Rachel O'Riordan: Career

 O'Riordan's tenure as artistic director of Ransom saw her commission and direct the first play by David Ireland, Arguments for Terrorism, and new plays Early Bird by Leo Butler and Transparency by Suzie Miller, Protestants by Robert Welch, and, the Irish famine-based This Piece of Earth by Richard Dormer.
 During this time she also ran a three-year programme entitled Writers on the Edge to develop new writing for women in Northern Ireland.

 O'Riordan was artistic director at the Perth Theatre between 2011 and 2014.
 Her first production was Shakespeare's Twelfth Night.
 "Unfaithful" by Owen McCafferty was produced by the Traverse Theatre for the Edinburgh Fringe Festival in 2014.

-In October 2013, O'Riordan was announced as artistic director of the Sherman Theatre, and took up the post in February 2014.
+In October 2013, O'Riordan was announced as artistic director of the Sherman Theatre in Cardiff, and took up the post in February 2014.
 The most significant result of the time in Cardiff was the formation of the partnership with playwright Gary Owen.
-"Iphigenia in Splott" and "Killology" were both award-winners.
+Iphigenia in Splott and Killology were both award-winners.